alburycatalina/Coding-Nature/3_Packages.md

 > species_categories <- species_data %>% group_by(Category) %>% summarise(category_count = n())
 ```

-Counts up the number of species per category, making a new dataset with the number of each.
+This snippet counts up the number of species per category, making a new dataset with the number of each.

 ## *To do: find the total number of species per each nativness level.
 Are there more native or non-native species?*